h4mz404/ENPM661/Project 2/ReadMe.md

 Enter the nodes (x,y) in the format 'x y'

 The program generates a video file which visualizes the djikstra search algorithm.
+WARNING : The program takes more than 10-15 minutes if nodes are too far